Open-EO/openeo-python-client/docs/cookbook/job_manager.rst

 which will fill in the process parameters from the dataframe.

-Practical use case: batch NDVI computation with a parameterized process
+Example use case: batch NDVI computation with a parameterized process
 ----------------------------------------------------------------------

 The :py:class:`~openeo.extra.job_management.process_based.ProcessBasedJobCreator` is especially useful